inirah02/inirah02/README.md

 ### Hi there 👋
+I am a CSE Undergrad with a keen interest in Computational Cognition.
+I'm currently working at Niramai Health Analytix, a deep-tech startup focusing on Breast Cancer, and am using ML frameworks as a research intern at the Indian Institute of Technology Hyderabad, to predict gene regulatory networks.
+I have previously worked on building cognitive tools for reducing the onset of Dementia as a student entrepreneur.

+I lead the largest technical community on campus and also have imparted knowledge to peers through workshops on Machine Learning, NLP, and Data Science.
+I've been admitted to top summer schools at Oxford University, London, and Massachusetts Institute of Technology which specialize in the applications of AI in Healthcare.
+I am a strong advocate for representation in STEM and recognized as a High Impact APAC Ambassador for the Women In Data Science Community, an initiative by Stanford University.
+I'm also a Harvard WE Tech Fellow, part of the world's largest student-run tech conference.
 <!--
 **inirah02/inirah02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.